0xPolygonID/tutorials/mkdocs/docs/issuer-node/issuer-node-local-setup/run-issuer-node.md

          </div>
          <br>

       This starts the Issuer Node.
-You can now browse to the port configured for your server (ServerPort)in the `config.toml` file and view the API documetation.
-For example, this could be: http://localhost:3001.
+You can now browse to the port configured for your server (ServerPort)in the `config.toml` file and view the API documentation.
+For example, this could be http://localhost:3001.

-6. Run the following command to start the Pending_Publisher service:
+6. **Start Pending_Publisher**: Run the following command to start the Pending_Publisher service:

       ```
       ./bin/pending_publisher
       ```
-This step checks for errors, if any, as the transactions are published on-chain.
+      This step, though not mandatory checks for errors, if any, as the transactions are published on-chain.